-Mini split installations cost around $4,500 for a single-zone system, air conditioning-only, and up to $25,000 for whole-home heat pump solutions that heat and cool your home here all year in Pennsylvania, New Jersey, and Delaware.
-The cost increases based on a number of factors, such as the number of indoor spaces you need to condition and the distance between your outdoor unit and your indoor air handler.
+Mini split installations cost around $5,500 for a single-zone system, air conditioning-only, and up to $30,000 or more for whole-home heat pump solutions that heat and cool your home here all year in Pennsylvania, New Jersey, and Delaware.
+The cost of a mini split increases based on a number of factors, such as the number of indoor spaces you need to condition and the distance between your outdoor unit and your indoor air handler.

 You’ve got a lot of options to choose from when it comes to ductless heating and cooling.
 Do you need a single-zone system for a home office, garage workshop, or that one room that’s never warm or cool enough?

 Or are you upgrading your comfort for your entire home?
 Or something in between?